sandagolcea/TicTacToe/README.md

 ####method switch players
 Changes the turn of the players

-###To Improve
+###Possible Improvements

 * checks for line and diagonal from the board can be made one function
-* cell could be just coordinates - I've made it a class for practice reasons
+* the cell class could be just coordinates - I've made it a class for practice reasons
 * application could be ported to web (done this in tic-tac-toe-web repo)
 * there is a display method for the board that shouldn't be there (removed in the web app) - as command logic should be separated from view logic.